Deliverable 3(a): Thematic assessment of pollinators, pollination and food production

 Summary for Policy Makers of the thematic assessment of Pollinators, Pollination and Food Production

-Individual chapters and their executive summaries of the thematic assessment on pollinators, pollination and food production (deliverable 3(a))
+Individual chapters and their executive summaries of the thematic assessment on pollinators, pollination and food production (Laid out; posted on 5 March 2017)

 The scope for the thematic assessment of pollination and pollinators associated with food production was agreed by the Plenary, at its second session in December 2013, together with its decision to launch the undertaking of the assessment.

 The assessment scope, entailed also in Annex V to decision IPBES/2/5, is outlined as follows: